terminal42/contao-oembed/README.md

 4. Facbeook page / post / video
 Embed a Facebook post, page or video into your website.

+5. TikTok video
+   Embed a TikTok video into your website.

 ## How does it work?